Plugins

 #Separator

 The default separator between the column text and the badges is '—'.
-If you would like to use a different separator, use the separator() method to set character to be used as a separator.
+If you would like to use a different separator, use the separator() method to set a character to be used as a separator.

-use Awcodes\FilamentBadgeableColumn\Components\Badge;
+use Awcodes\BadgeableColumn\Components\Badge;

-use Awcodes\FilamentBadgeableColumn\Components\BadgeableColumn;
+use Awcodes\BadgeableColumn\Components\BadgeableColumn;

 return $table